Tom McMillen: U.S. House

 He was elected to the U.S. Congress as a Democrat to represent Maryland's 4th district, and served 1987–1993 as that district's representative.

 In 1992, the 4th was redrawn as a black-majority district due to a mandate from the Justice Department.
-His home in Crofton was drawn into the Eastern Shore-based 1st District, represented by one-term Republican Congressman Wayne Gilchrest.
+His home in Crofton was drawn into the Eastern Shore-based 1st District, represented by first-term Republican Congressman Wayne Gilchrest.
 Although McMillen did very well in the more urbanized areas of the district near Baltimore and Washington, D.C., it was not enough to overcome Gilchrest's margin on the Eastern Shore, and McMillen lost his reelection bid.

 McMillen is thought to be the tallest-ever member of Congress.
 At 6 feet 11 inches, he is two feet taller than Maryland Senator Barbara Mikulski, who is believed to be the shortest representative ever.

 Later career

 McMillen was appointed to the University System of Maryland's Board of Regents in 2007, where he served until June 30, 2015.
 He was replaced by Robert R. Neall whom McMillen had defeated for Congress in 1986.
+In March 2023, McMillen was again appointed to the Boards of Regents, succeeding Gary L. Attman.

 In September 2015, McMillen was selected to lead the Division I-A Athletic Directors’ Association as it moved from Dallas to Washington, D.C.
 He remains President and Chief Executive Officer of the renamed Lead1 Association, now advocating for athletic directors at Football Bowl Subdivision universities.